 My journal topics are always connected to our current projects or units of study, so with the staggered journal checks, I can really get a feel for what’s working, and what I need to spend more time on.
 I can also track individual student progress and get an idea of who needs help.

 Not all kids are good at thinking off the cuff, so by giving them the chance to get their ideas on paper first, they’re more comfortable when it comes time for our class discussions.
 As for my introverts who have a hard time sharing at all, I get to check for understanding on journal check days.

-Unlike is usually be the case, some of the strongest relationships I have are with students who rarely raise their hands.
+Some of the strongest in class relationships I have are with students who rarely raise their hands.
 And that is the biggest reason for journaling of them all.